During the winter months, it's essential to keep your home as safe and dry as possible.

-In 2018, electrical faults accounted for the highest number of housefires in WA.
-Unfortunately, these faults are extremely common in winter due to increased usage of electrical items such as heaters – so ensuring your smoke alarm is well-maintained is imperative.
+Unfortunately, electrical faults are extremely common in winter due to increased usage of electrical items such as heaters – so ensuring your smoke alarm is well-maintained is imperative.

 To clean your smoke alarm, carefully remove dust and cobwebs from smoke alarm vents with a soft brush.

 An insect surface spray used around the unit can also help prevent insects nesting in or around the alarm but be cautious not to spray the alarm itself.